robdavid/yamldiff/README.md

 Now we are comparing like-for-like resources, and can more clearly see the differences.

-The complete set of transformation properties has the following structure
+The full spec of transformation rules has the following structure

 ``` yaml
 transform: